 Whole school approaches The universal offer to all children at GS.
-Additional, targeted support and provision Specialist, individualised support and provision ✓ Personal, Social & Health Education and Rights Respecting behaviour embedded within the curriculum. ✓ All pupils have opportunities to take part in all school activities. ✓ The views of all pupils are valued. ✓ Pupil voice is heard through: ✓ Questionnaires School council Focus groups Individual termly pupil conferencing between pupils and staff governors/ class teachers.
-Pupil voice questionnaire completed annually and actions taken as required. ✓ Opportunities are created to listen and respond to small groups or individual pupils, regarding academic/non-academic issues, throughout the day. ✓ Plans are modified in the light of pupil voice. ✓ Pupils are involved in setting their own individual targets for their individual provision maps with parents/carers and class teachers before and during progress review meetings. ✓ Concerns & disclosures are recorded rigorously in the Child Chronology Records (CCR files).
-Action is then discussed between the Headteacher and Designated Safeguarding Lead as required. ✓ Safeguarding and disclosure routines are carefully explained to all staff, and pupils are directed to the Designated Safeguarding Lead: pupils know they will be listened to. ✓ Pupil views are an important part of multi-agency meetings and regular meetings between school and home. ✓ Desired outcomes and SMART targets are discussed with the pupil, parent/carer with the class teacher. ✓ Pupils can attend review meetings if appropriate. ✓ Interventions are planned with close regard to pupil views and feelings. ✓ 1:1 targeted support to develop listening, speaking and social skills. ✓ Opportunities are created to listen to pupil views to overcome concerns or to allow pupils 1:1 time. ✓ Areas for identified pupils out of class with Outdoor learning mentor and during personalised intervention time.
+Additional, targeted support and provision Specialist, individualised support and provision Å ✓ Personal, Social & Health Education and Rights Respecting behaviour embedded within the curriculum. ✓ All pupils have opportunities to take part in all school activities. ✓ The views of all pupils are valued. ✓ Pupil voice is heard through: Questionnaires School council Focus groups Individual termly pupil conferencing between pupils and staff governors/ class teachers.
+Pupil voice questionnaire completed annually and actions taken as required. ✓ Opportunities are created to listen and respond to small groups or individual pupils, regarding academic/non-academic issues, throughout the day. ✓ Plans are modified in the light of pupil voice. ✓ Pupils are involved in setting their own individual targets for their individual provision maps with parents/carers and class teachers before and during progress review meetings. ✓ Concerns & disclosures are recorded rigorously in the Child Chronology Records (CCR files) and using 'My Concern' online system.
+Action is then discussed between the Headteacher and Designated Safeguarding Lead as required. ✓ Safeguarding and disclosure routines are carefully explained to all staff, and pupils are directed to the Designated Safeguarding Lead: pupils know they ✓ Pupil views are an important part of multi-agency meetings and regular meetings between school and home. ✓ Desired outcomes and SMART targets are discussed with the pupil, parent/carer with the class teacher. ✓ Pupils can attend review meetings if appropriate. ✓ Interventions are planned with close regard to pupil views and feelings. ✓ 1:1 targeted support to develop listening, speaking and social skills. ✓ Opportunities are created to listen to pupil views to overcome concerns or to allow pupils 1:1 time. ✓ Areas for identified pupils out of class with Outdoor learning mentor and during personalised intervention time. ✓ Weekly flexible time with Outdoor learning mentor, as required for any child.